Community Counts: CDC Public Health Surveillance Project For Bleeding Disorders

 The Community Counts project is gathering data to learn more about patients with bleeding and clotting disorders at hemophilia treatment centers (HTCs) nationwide.
 The goal is to increase knowledge of inhibitors and other complications, reduce and prevent them from happening, and ultimately improve the quality of life of people with bleeding disorders.

-Led by ATHN in partnership with the U.S. Hemophilia Treatment Center Network and the Centers for Disease Control and Prevention (CDC), Community Counts is happening at over 140 HTCs nationwide and includes more than 142,000 patients.
+Led by ATHN in partnership with regionally represented HTCs across the U.S. and the Centers for Disease Control and Prevention (CDC), Community Counts is happening at over 140 HTCs nationwide and includes more than 145,000 patients.

 Community Counts is made up of 3 parts: